React

 Classes in React

-Classes have been the traditional way of defining components in React.
-They offer a clear separation of concerns, allowing developers to define state, lifecycle methods, and other properties within a single class.
-The class syntax is familiar to many developers, especially those with experience in object-oriented programming.
+Classes have been the traditional way to define components in React.
+They provide a structured way to handle state and lifecycle methods within a single class.
+Also, the class syntax is familiar to many developers, especially those with object-oriented programming experience.
+For tips on using classes, see our React Class Component Tips page.

 react classes